ericwq/aprilsh/doc/ssh-alpine.md

-## prepare container for ssh
+## prepare ssh container for alpine
+To avoid port conflict, the container map ssh port 22 to 8022 and map udp port 810* to 820*.

+### build container
-build port container, which perform the following actions:
+Run the following command to build ssh image, which perform the following actions:
 - set password for root and ide user.
 - transfer public key to `$HOME/.ssh/authorized_keys` for root and ide user.